artskirk/grademe-ai-tools/test/README.md

 - **Features**:
   - Sends real Telegram webhook requests to the bot
   - Monitors logs in real-time for processing validation
-  - Tests conversation memory, Claude API, and context processing
+  - Tests conversation memory, AI API, and context processing
   - Uses native Node.js HTTP (no external dependencies)
   - Validates message flow from webhook to response